greencloudcomputing/docs/docs/Guide/CLI/Creating a Function.md

 :::

+### Functions in the Cloud

+Functions are registered in Green Cloud by default.
+For local functions, click [here](#local-functions).

-Once you are logging in, you can create a function by following these steps:
+Once you are logged in, you can create a function by following these steps:

 #### Step by step